 The Bad News

-Lake Greenwood and Boyd’s Mill Pond, lakes fed by the Reedy River, have an excess of nitrogen, based on the SCDHEC lake standards.
+Lake Greenwood and Boyd’s Mill Pond, lakes fed by the Reedy River, have an excess of nitrogen, based on the SCDES lake standards.
 Unfortunately, increased population means that it is likely that these levels will increase because of the nature of population density on rivers.